Solanum retroflexum: Taxonomy

+Phylogeny

+Phylogenetic research suggests S. retroflexum's closest living relatives to be garden huckleberry (S. scabrum), golden pearls (S. villosum), and S. annuum in order of recency of deviation.

+The following phylogenetic tree is suggested:

+Cultivation

-The wonderberry shrub is an extremely easy-to-grow plant which is grown similarly to tomatoes.
+The wonderberry shrub is an easy-to-grow plant which is grown similarly to tomatoes.
 Seeds are sown in the summer in full or part sun.
 Fruit can be expected in 75 days.